alexanderliu-creator/pku-recruitment-bigdata-analysis/README.md

 [![Gitter chat](https://badges.gitter.im/gitterHQ/gitter.png)](https://gitter.im/big-data-europe/Lobby)

-# WARNING: This setup seems to work now, but let's wait and see after the restart of my laptop, huh?

-# Hadoop Docker with Spark

-My attempt to have a Docker environment with Hadoop and Spark.
+# Docker multi-container environment with Hadoop, Spark and Hive

+This is it: a Docker multi-container environment with Hadoop (HDFS), Spark and Hive.
+But without the large memory requirements of a Cloudera sandbox.
+(On my Windows 10 laptop (with WSL2) it seems to consume a mere 3 GB.)

 ## Quick Start

-To deploy an the HDFS cluster, run:
+To deploy an the HDFS-Spark-Hive cluster, run:
 ```
   docker-compose up
 ```